tumblr/genesis/testenv/README.md

 * a bootbox used to support netbooting
 * a target host which runs genesis
-* and optional snooper host to watch the network and help with debugginfg the bootbox

 The bootbox and snooper are managed by Vagrant for ease of provisioning while target host is naked machine based on a Virtualbox